lopezdsr/sql-query/sqlref/sql_reference.md

 <img style="max-width: 822px;" usemap="#hiveMetaindexLocationCommandImgMap" alt="syntax diagram for alter table set location command" src="./diagrams/hiveMetaindexLocationCommand-0fa866519493283c8b015bf81264bdfa.svg" />
 </div>

-This command lets you to define a location for this specified table.
-If you change it later, {{site.data.keyword.sqlquery_short}} will not find the index anymore.
-Existing index data on previous location is not dropped, therefore you can always switch back to the old location when needed.
+This command lets you to define a location for this specified Hive table.
+If you change it later, {{site.data.keyword.sqlquery_short}} will not find the index metadata anymore.
+Existing index metadata on previous location is not dropped, therefore you can always switch back to the old location when needed.

 ```sql
 -- set the index location for the table CUSTOMERS_PARTITIONED